-If you are eager to enjoy the Southern part of this continent and perhaps, reach the southernmost point, this 3 weeks in South America itinerary will be perfect for you.
-Perhaps, you are even thinking to get on a boat and exploring the stunning, Antarctica.
+If you are eager to enjoy the Southern part of this continent and, perhaps, reach the southernmost point, this 3 weeks in South America itinerary will be perfect for you.
+Maybe you are even considering getting on a boat and exploring stunning Antarctica.

-The only thing I want you to remember with this trail are:
+The only thing I want you to remember about this trail is:

 Of course, I easily can’t justify 3 weeks in South America without talking about Brazil.
-It’s such a massive country that the only way I can recommend it is if you decide to spend the entire 20-day holiday here because there is just so much to see.
-From world-class beaches to the gateway of the Amazon river.
+It’s such a massive country that I can only recommend it if you decide to spend the entire 20-day holiday here because there is just so much to see.
+From world-class beaches to the gateway of the Amazon River.

 You can also head to Sao Paulo, not so far from Rio.
 In this city, you can visit the famous Museo de Futbol, and explore the areas of Santos, Sao Vicenta, and Guaruja.
 Make sure to book a city tour to make the most of your time there.

-South America is a huge continent, and travelling here for 3 weeks is a challenge.
+South America is a huge continent, and travelling here for 3 weeks is challenging.
 It’s best to focus on just 1-2 countries and then come back for another time.
-It’s not like Europe where you can simply hop on an hour flight or a quick bus ride or train journey, the flights here take longer and are more expensive.
+It’s not like Europe, where you can simply hop on an hour-long flight or a quick bus ride or train journey.
+The flights here take longer and are more expensive.